 We recently hosted a bridal shower at dk Gallery, a fabulous contemporary fine art gallery on the Marietta Square that just so happens to be owned by one of my dearest girlfriends who was also a co-host of the shower.
 Everything turned out perfectly—a beautiful night, a beautiful location and a beautiful bride-to-be.

-Chicken salad on crisp cucumber rounds.
+Chicken salad with grapes on crisp cucumber rounds.
 The cucumber lends a tangy, crunchy and different taste from the expected bread or cracker.
 It worked marvelously.

 Brownies with baked streusel topping.
 These are Rita’s brownies and everyone absolutely loves them.
 The topping is brown sugar, butter and chopped pecans and it bakes right on the brownies.
 I gobble these brownies whenever they are near!

 Polvorones (or Mexican wedding cookies).
 We planned to serve easy lemon bars, but then decided that these Mexican wedding cookies would be easier to make and to serve.
 These cookies literally melt in your mouth.

 They are full of buttery goodness, although dk of dk Gallery is probably not too happy about the sprinklings of powdered sugar on the floor.

 And custard tarts with whipped cream and raspberries.
 This was so easy — the same custard that I use for banana pudding, piped into pre-baked, frozen phyllo tart shells, then topped with a dollop of homemade whipped cream and a raspberry.
 Simple, yet elegant and very tasty.

 The groom-to-be’s father may have been spotted hiding extra tarts in his pockets to take home.